How does it work?

 We are no longer accepting submissions for ScreenLit 2023.

 The 5 finalists will be notified by 11pm on 15 November 2023 via individual emails.

 - Only original scripts that have not been previously adapted to any form of screenplay can be submitted to ScreenLit.
 The pitch platform accepts only unpublished work.

 - An individual is allowed to submit a maximum of 2 entries only.

-- The Bangalore Literature Festival is only a facilitator via LitMart to connect aspiring authors with literary agents, commissioning editors and publishers.
-We do not guarantee or commit to any publication deals or commercial contracts from the event.
+- The Bangalore Literature Festival is only a facilitator via ScreenLit to connect aspiring screenwriters with producers, directors and agents.
+We do not guarantee or commit to any deals or commercial contracts from the event.

-- The decisions and feedback of the jury is theirs alone and the Festival does not have any influence on the same.
+- ScreenLit is a platform for feedback and not a competition.
+The feedback of the jury is theirs alone and the Festival does not have any influence on the same.